- Assistant Professor, Mental Health Counseling

 - Pace University, Pleasantville NY, Ph.D. in Mental Health Counseling

-- Mercy College, Dobbs Ferry, NY, Master of Science in Mental Health Counseling
+- Mercy University, Dobbs Ferry, NY, Master of Science in Mental Health Counseling

 - Quinnipiac University, Hamden, CT, Bachelor of Science in Psychobiology

 - Trauma and Crisis

 - Simons, J., Bahr, M. W., & Ramdas, M. (2021).
 Counselor Competence Gender Identity Scale: Measuring Clinical Bias, Knowledge, and Skills.

 - Simons, J. D., Ramdas, M., & Russell, S. T. (2020).
 School-age coping: Themes across three generations of sexual minorities.
 Journal of school counseling: JSC, 18.